tailcallhq/tailcallhq.github.io/src/pages/tutorial.md

 N + 1:      1
 ```

 The server registers the schema, and makes it available for querying at the playground URL in the output.
 Open the playground URL in a new tab in your browser.
 You can query the composed schema here.

+#### Query the registered schema
 Lets try the following query, to get all the users, and the title of each post of each user.

 ```graphql